Algebra of physical space: Classical electrodynamics

-The electromagnetic field, potential, and current
+Electromagnetic field, potential, and current

 The electromagnetic field is represented as a bi-paravector F:

 with the Hermitian part representing the electric field E and the anti-Hermitian part representing the magnetic field B. In the standard Pauli matrix representation, the electromagnetic field is:

 The source of the field F is the electromagnetic four-current:

 where the scalar part equals the electric charge density ρ, and the vector part the electric current density j.
 Introducing the electromagnetic potential paravector defined as:

 in which the scalar part equals the electric potential ϕ, and the vector part the magnetic potential A. The electromagnetic field is then also: